BEXIS2/Documents/Docs/Configuration.md

 ???

-### Mail
+### E-Mail
 >
 >[!SETTING]
 >__System E-Mail Address__ (_Settings -> Application Settings -> General_) (_default: default values_)

-An email address used by the system to send all system notifications.
+An e-mail address used by the system to send all system notifications.
 This information is required to run a BEXIS2 instance.
 Otherwise the system will not work at all.

 >[!SETTING]
 >__SMTP__ (_Settings -> Application Settings -> General_) (_default: default values_)

-The following section is the configuration of a smtp server so that the system is able to send out mails.
+The following section is the configuration of a smtp server so that the system is able to send out e-mails.
 This information is required to run a BEXIS2 instance.
 Otherwise the system will not work at all.
 Please ensure that the settings do not contain any "//" comments.
 Otherwise the system will not be able to read this section correctly.
 The comments in the following section are only included for better understanding and documentation.

 ```JSON
 {